 In retail, hospitality and leisure environments, one way in which music can impact customer behaviour is by influencing their spend.
-Though, at Startle, we would argue that the biggest benefits of implementing music in a business are more holistic, various studies have shown that the tempo, genre and volume of music can have a direct correlation with the amount customers spend in your business.
-By delving into each of these elements, we’ll help you to understand how.
+But how does the tempo, genre and volume of music correlate with customer purchasing decisions?

 A similar study observed the effects of music tempo on supermarket shoppers, and found that slow-tempo background music produced a significantly slower pace of in-store traffic flow than fast music.
-Further still, slow music caused customers to move more slowly throughout the store than if no music was playing at all.
-When comparing customer spend, the researchers found that the higher sales volumes were consistently associated with the slower-tempo music, while the lower sales figures correlated to the fast music.
 It was concluded that the impact of music tempo on both pace of in-store traffic flow and customer spend was “significant”, and logically made sense; as customers move more slowly through stores, they tend to buy more.
 In this case, 38% more.

 For instance, styles of music such as classical and jazz are perceived to be high-class as they are associated with sophistication and luxury.
 When played in businesses such as bars, restaurants and retail stores, these types of music have proven to increase a customer’s willingness to spend more and persuade them to purchase finer, more premium products.

-One study conducted by Areni and Kim (1993) found that customers exposed to classical music as opposed to Top 40 music in a wine store spent significantly more.
+One study found that customers exposed to classical music as opposed to Top 40 music in a wine store spent significantly more.
 This wasn’t due to a higher quantity of products purchased, but rather the selection of more expensive wines.
 The conclusion here was that “music must fit the persuasion context in order to produce the desired outcome”, i.e. in a context associated with prestige and sophistication (such as a wine store), atmospheric cues such as music must facilitate that experience.

 While these findings can help with a business’ sales strategy, it’s important to acknowledge the simple notion that consumers are susceptible to what is sometimes referred to as ‘auditory symbolism’.
 In other words, the background music played in a retail or hospitality location indicates to consumers the type of venue they’re in, and what to expect from it.
 Therefore, this research not only indicates a direct influence from the genre of music on customer spend, but highlights the overall importance of well-profiled background music.